On the road

 Some say, it’s the most beautiful beach the Algarve has to offer, and they are right.
 The problem is, it’s pretty crowded, but the best place for a cave tour!

 Praia do Amado

 This beach is on the west coast and quite famous for surfing.
 Superb waves and lots of space!
 Still too crowded?
 Go to the adjacent beach and enjoy being almost alone.

 One of the best places to see the sunset!
 Many people, locals as well, go there and celebrate this happening with a proper bottle of wine.

 Enough of tasty seafood?
 Then this might be your last hope!
 Get a Bratwurst and enjoy the rough cliffs!
 Everyone needs Bratwurst!

-If you are residing or visiting Carvoeiro try this restaurant.
-It’s rather chic, but features the best Portuguese cuisine in this village!
+If you are residing in or visiting Carvoeiro try this restaurant: It’s less chic, but features the best Portuguese cuisine in this village!